kostyay/glox/README.md

 # glox

-Lox interpreter implementation in Golang based on the awesome book "
+Lox interpreter implementation in Golang based on the awesome book "Crafting Interpreters"